rachelAtFlatiron/rails-jwt/README.md

     2. when component first mounts fetch for auto login authorization: check if localstorage contains jwt token, if so send to backend, on success set current user
     3. on login submit: post logindata to api, on success set localstorage 'jwt' to received token, setuser to current user
     4. on logout: fetch post backend to clear anything, clear localstorage at 'jwt', clear current user state

+CSRF: made for classical web apps, makes sure requests coming from same server...use protect_from_forgery with: :null_session to override

+JWT: use JWT.encode and JWT.decode